codemodsquad/material-ui-codemorphs/README.md

 # `addStyles`

-A `jscodeshift` transform that wraps a functional component with `withStyles`, adds the `const styles = (theme: Theme) => ({ })` declaration, and adds a `classes` type annotation and prop destructuring if possible.
+A `jscodeshift` transform that wraps a component with `withStyles`, adds the `const styles = (theme: Theme) => ({ })` declaration, and adds a `classes` type annotation and prop destructuring if possible.